Nyholm/message-component-demo/Readme.md

 ## Future work

 The message bus implementation is super flexible.
-If you configure the message bus with different types of middlewares you may have different types of busses.
+The different busses below will have the exact same implementation but different service configuration.
+An application user will need the different busses to help to enforce design patterns.

 #### Default bus

 - Allows zero or more handlers
 - Supports both sync and async
-- Return values are allowed
+- Return values are optional

 #### Command bus